Brandenburg Gate

 Rated

-out of 5 A really nice place and a must if you visit Berlin.
+A really nice place and a must if you visit Berlin.
 I went during the day and at night and I recommend, if you have time, to go both times.
 It shows different aspects and it’s beautiful both ways.
 It’s really well connected because there’s the subway near it.

-Martina Azlor - a month ago
+Martina Azlor - 3 months ago

 A truly enchanting experience!
 The beauty of this place is undeniable.
 I highly recommend a visit.
 The atmosphere was vibrant with tourists, all eager to capture the moment and connect with others.
 Everyone was incredibly friendly, offering assistance to those exploring solo.
 It was a fantastic place to be.

-Kenneth Yaw Agyeman-Badu - 2 months ago
+Kenneth Yaw Agyeman-Badu - 4 months ago

 Directions